odilf/masters-notes/content/analysis/notes.typ

 #import "../format.typ": *

 #show: notes(
-  subtitle: [Approximating functions by "simpler" other functions of some specified type.]
-)[Advanced Methods in Applied Analysis]
+  subtitle: [Approximating functions by "simpler" other functions of some specified type.], )[Advanced Methods in Applied Analysis]

 = Motivating examples